roadrunner-server/docs/app-server/aws-lambda.md

 {% endcode %}

-3. Config file, which can be embedded into the binary with [`embed`](https://pkg.go.dev/embed) import:
+3. A config file, which can be embedded into the binary using the [`embed`](https://pkg.go.dev/embed) package:

 {% code title=".rr.yaml" %}